hendrik-schulte/UnityEnhanced/StateMachine/README.md

 # StateMachine

-This is a simple yet powerful [finit-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) based on ScriptableObjects.
+This is a simple yet powerful [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) based on ScriptableObjects.
 It can be used to easily manage the program flow.
 You define a global set of states that your scene objects listen to.

 ## Getting Started:
 - Create a StateManager asset for every universe of states you like.